-Alongside the fastest graphics cards ever built for consumers, Nvidia’s Turing generation of GPUs also made possible some intriguing new features for gamers everywhere.
+When they were launched in 2018, Nvidia’s Turing generation of GPUs introduced some intriguing new features for gamers everywhere.
 Ray tracing is the easiest to wrap your head around, but deep learning supersampling, or DLSS, is a little more nebulous.

-Even if it’s more complicated to understand though, DLSS has the potential to be the greatest feature of Nvidia’s 2000-series graphics cards, improving visuals and increasing performance in the same breath.
-To help you understand just how it works, here’s our guide to everything you need to know about Nvidia’s RTX DLSS technology, so you can decide whether it’s enough of a reason to upgrade to a new RTX, or even RTX Super GPU.
+Even if it’s more complicated to understand, DLSS is one of Nvidia’s most important graphical features, offering higher frame rates and resolutions while requiring fewer GPU resources.
+To help you understand just how it works, here’s our guide to everything you need to know about Nvidia’s RTX DLSS technology, so you can decide whether it’s enough of a reason to upgrade to a new RTX 30 series GPU.

 What is DLSS?

 Deep learning super sampling uses artificial intelligence and machine learning to produce an image that looks like a higher-resolution image, without the rendering overhead.
 Nvidia’s algorithm learns from tens of thousands of rendered sequences of images that were created using a supercomputer.
 That trains the algorithm to be able to produce similarly beautiful images, but without requiring the graphics card to work as hard to do it.